 Many Photoshop users have been in a situation where they are unable to use the Filter Gallery because it is greyed out or inactive.
 The Filter Gallery in Photoshop is greyed out because your image setting is in 16-bit or 32-bit channel.
 Filters cannot be applied in these two channels.

-If you’re working on a 16-bit or 32-bit channel, you need to change your image to 8-bit.
-Do this by going to Image ->Mode ->8 Bits/Channel.
+To fix this issue, you need to change your image to 8-bit.
+Do this by going to Image>Mode>8 Bits/Channel.
 This will make the filter gallery available again.

-If you’re working on a CMYK image, you need to change your image to RGB.
-Do this by going to Image -> Mode -> RGB Color.
-If the option “Convert to sRGB” is available on the dialog box then you should also change this option as well (this is because photoshop uses the sRGB color space by default and converting will result in better quality).
+If the option “Convert to sRGB” is available in the dialog box then you should also change this option as well (this is because photoshop uses the sRGB color space by default and converting will result in better quality).
 This will make the filter gallery available again.

 If any of these fixes don’t work, reach out to the adobe support team.